-You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
-This includes the right to get timely services from specialists when you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
+You have the right to get appointments and covered services from your providers within a reasonable amount of time.
+This includes the right to get timely services from specialists when

-If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9 tells what you can do.
+If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9, tells what you can do.